mochajs/mocha/docs/index.md

 ### Landing Strip

+**Enable Names:** `Landing`, `landing`

-The Landing Strip (`landing`) reporter is a gimmicky test reporter simulating a plane landing :) unicode ftw
+The Landing Strip reporter is a gimmicky test reporter simulating a plane landing :) unicode ftw

 ![landing strip plane reporter](images/reporter-landing.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}
 ![landing strip with failure](images/reporter-landing-fail.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### List

+**Enable Names:** `List`, `list`

-The "list" reporter outputs a simple specifications list as test cases pass or fail, outputting the failure details at the bottom of the output.
+The List reporter outputs a simple specifications list as test cases pass or fail, outputting the failure details at the bottom of the output.

 ![list reporter](images/reporter-list.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### Progress

+**Enable Names:** `Progress`, `progress`

-The "progress" reporter implements a simple progress-bar:
+The Progress reporter implements a simple progress-bar:

 ![progress bar](images/reporter-progress.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### JSON

+**Enable Names:** `JSON`, `json`

-The "JSON" reporter outputs a single large JSON object when the tests have completed (failures or not).
+The JSON reporter outputs a single large JSON object when the tests have completed (failures or not).

 ![json reporter](images/reporter-json.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### JSON Stream

+**Enable Names:** `JSONStream`, `json-stream`

-The "JSON stream" reporter outputs newline-delimited JSON "events" as they occur, beginning with a "start" event, followed by test passes or failures, and then the final "end" event.
+The JSON Stream reporter outputs newline-delimited JSON "events" as they occur, beginning with a "start" event, followed by test passes or failures, and then the final "end" event.

 ![json stream reporter](images/reporter-json-stream.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### Min

+**Enable Names:** `Min`, `min`

-The "min" reporter displays the summary only, while still outputting errors on failure.
+The Min reporter displays the summary only, while still outputting errors on failure.
 This reporter works great with `--watch` as it clears the terminal in order to keep your test summary at the top.

 ![min reporter](images/reporter-min.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### Doc

+**Enable Names:** `Doc`, `doc`

-The "doc" reporter outputs a hierarchical HTML body representation of your tests.
+The Doc reporter outputs a hierarchical HTML body representation of your tests.
 Wrap it with a header, footer, and some styling, then you have some fantastic documentation!

 ![doc reporter](images/reporter-doc.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}